AFFORDABLE RATES STARTING AT $1500

 If officers arrive on the scene of a domestic violence call, it is very likely that someone is going to be arrested.

 If a person has been previously convicted of domestic violence assault within 10 years, even if it the allegation was a push or a shove, the next allegation can be filed as a class C felony punishable by 5 years in prison.

 DO NOT FACE AN OUI ALONE.

 An OUI arrest does not mean the state has a case it can prove beyond a reasonable doubt.
 It only means that the arresting officer in his subjective opinion, believed he had probable cause to arrest you.

 The state can allege impairment by alcohol, marijuana, drugs, or a combination thereof.
 The testing an officer performs may vary based on whether the investigation focuses on drugs or alcohol.

-Unless you hire an experienced defense attorney, you may end up pleading to charges that the state could never prove.
+Unless you hire an experienced Criminal Defense Attorney, you may end up pleading to charges that the state could never prove.